mitravind07/TVFlix_Streaming_TV_Platform/README.md

 ## 📄 License

 This project is currently unlicensed.
 You are free to fork and explore it for learning purposes.
-If you plan to use it commercially, please add an appropriate license.

 ---